Your privacy is important to Truckstop.

 ADDITIONAL INFORMATION FOR RESIDENTS OF CANADA

 If you are a resident of Canada, you may have certain rights and protections under applicable law regarding the processing of your personal data.
+This includes rights under PIPEDA (or applicable provincial privacy legislation in Quebec, British Columbia, and Alberta) and, for Quebec residents, additional rights under Quebec’s Act respecting the protection of personal information in the private sector (Law 25).
 In the event of a conflict between the rest of our Policy, this Additional Information for Residents of Canada notice will prevail as to data subjects and their rights under the applicable privacy law.

 Your Rights.
 You may exercise your rights to access and correct the personal data we hold about you by contacting us at the information above.
 By submitting personal data to us or our service providers, you consent to the collection, use, disclosure, and transfer of your personal data in accordance with this Policy and as permitted or required by law.
 You may withdraw your consent at any time by contacting us at the information above.
 If you withdraw your consent (or if you decide not to provide certain personal data), you acknowledge that we may not be able to provide you with certain products, services, or information.